Vectorial1024/Desynchronized/README.md

-# Desynchronized
+# Desynchronized: Tales and News
-Desynchronized is a mod that changes how your Colonists react to the outside world.
+Desynchronized: Tales and News is a mod that forces information to be transmitted from one to another.
 >"I merely visited the Mod Scrapyard, found something interesting, and brought it back home.
 I mean, what could possibly go wrong?" ~ Vectorial1024, prior to releasing this mod.
 # Non-Steam Downloads, Previous Versions, and Detailed Changelogs
 All of these can be found under the Releases section at the top.
 Just look for your desired version, and its direct download link and changelog will be there.